Consumer Medicine Information

 What this medicine is used for

-It is used to help people with sleeping difficulties, also called insomnia.
-It can
+Zopiclone is used to help people with sleeping difficulties (insomnia).
+It helps you

-help you fall asleep and to reduce the number of times you wake up during the night.
+fall asleep and reduces the number of times you wake up during the night.
+It is used

-It is used for short term treatment (2-4 weeks) of insomnia.
-It is not recommended
+for short term treatment (2-4 weeks) of insomnia.
+It is not recommended for use for

 Ask your doctor if you have any questions about why this medicine has been prescribed